romariorios/apolo/README.md

 - `positional`: sequence containing positional command-line parameters
 - `multi_positional`: string defining the name of a multi-positional argument

+The `named` table can have the following fields:

+- `switches`: sequence containing command-line switches
+- `params`: sequence contaning command-line params

-The `named` table has the name of the options as its keys and a table with a single field named `type` that defines if the option is a `param` or a `switch` (a `param` expects a value next to it in the command-line, while a `switch` does not).
+The difference between switches and params is that a `param` expects a value next to it in the command-line, while a `switch` does not.

 E.g.: